sagemath/trac_to_gh/Issue 8681.md

 CC:  @tornaria @williamstein @jonhanke @ncalexan @JohnCremona

 The attached patch implements methods for left and right matrix actions on binary quadratic forms.
 It also extends the constructor `BinaryQF` to accept a homogeneous polynomial of degree 2 in 2 variables.

+I'm ccing other people who have worked on this file to see if anyone is up for a quick review.

 Issue created by migration from https://trac.sagemath.org/ticket/8681